 Effective September 17, 2010, each of Renaissance Reinsurance, DaVinci and Glencoe (collectively, the "Bilateral Facility Participants"), entered into a secured letter of credit facility with Citibank Europe plc ("CEP").
 The Bilateral Facility provides a commitment from CEP to issue letters of credit for the account of one or more of the Bilateral Facility Participants and their respective subsidiaries in multiple currencies and in an aggregate amount of up to \$300.0 million.
 The Bilateral Facility terminates on December 31, 2012 and is evidenced by a Facility Letter and three separate Master Agreements between CEP and each of the Bilateral Facility Participants, as well as certain ancillary agreements.

 Under the Bilateral Facility, each of the Bilateral Facility Participants is severally obligated to pledge to CEP at all times during the term of the Bilateral Facility certain securities with a collateral value (as determined as therein provided) that equals or exceeds 100% of the aggregate amount of its then-outstanding letters of credit.
-In the case of an event of default under the Bilateral Facility with respect to a Bilateral Facility Participant, including terminating its commitment to such Bilateral Facility Participant under the Bilateral Facility Particip
+In the case of an event of default under the Bilateral Facility with respect to such Bilateral Facility Participant, including terminating its commitment to such Bilateral Facility Participant, including terminating its commitment to such Bilateral Facility Participant, including terminating its commitment to such Bilateral Facility Participant under the Bilateral Facility Participant, including terminating its commitment to such Bilateral Facility Participant, including terminating its commitment to such Bilateral Facility Participant under the Bilateral Facility Participant under the Bilateral Facility Participant, including terminating its commitment to such Bilateral Facility Participant, including terminating its commitment to such Bilateral Facility Participant, including terminating its commitment to such Bilateral Facility Participant, including terminating its committened to such Bilateral Facility Participant, including the sale thereof).
+In the Facility Letter, each of Renaissance Reinsurance, DaVinci and Glencoe makes, as to itself, representations and warranties that are customary for facilities of this type and severally agrees that it will comply with certain informational and other undertakings, including the selevery of quarterly and annual financial statements.